CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 software applications and systems.

 ## Authenticity
-Authenticity refers to the assurance that the BOM came from the expected source and has not been tampered with.
+Authenticity refers to the assurance that a component, or the BOM itself came from the expected source and has not been tampered with.
 Authenticity can be verified through the use of digital signatures and code signing certificates, which are issued by trusted certificate authorities.
-These signatures provide a way for users to verify the identity of the supplier and ensure that the BOM has not been modified since it was signed.
+These signatures provide a way for users to verify the identity of the supplier and ensure that the artifact has not been modified since it was signed.

-When an SBOM is signed, the authenticity and integrity of the BOM can been verified by a trusted third party, such as a software vendor or a security researcher.
+When a BOM is signed, the authenticity and integrity of the BOM can been verified by a trusted third party, such as a software vendor or a security researcher.
 This verification can provide assurance that the components listed in the BOM have not been tampered with or replaced with malicious components, and that the product was built with the intended components and dependencies.
 The use of a signed BOM can help increase trust and confidence in a software product, particularly in cases where the product is used in sensitive or critical applications.

+CycloneDX supports enveloped signing including XML Signature (xmlsig) and JSON Signature Format (JSF).
+In addition, detached signatures are also supported.

 ## License Compliance
 CycloneDX can be used for open source and commercial license compliance.
 By leveraging the licensing capabilities of